vpubchain/vircle-bitcore-node/docs/services/bitcoind.md

   }
 ```

-It's also possible to connect to separately managed `vpubd` processes with round-robin quering, for example:
+It's also possible to connect to separately managed `vircled` processes with round-robin quering, for example:

 ```json
   "servicesConfig": {